NathanHunt581/TopicsAndDocuments/README.md

 ## Overview

-Topic document modeling often consists of a clustering of documents and the simultaneous creation of a set of topics that characterize a cluster.
-This is a bit of an over-simplification, as the correspondence between topics and documents does not have to be one-to-one, and the methodology can be adjusted in many ways.
 In this project, I applied topic document modeling to a corpus of 15000 news articles.
-I developed an iterative procedure to tighten up the topics and to limit their number.
+I imagined a human assigned the same task, and thought that anyone victimized with this might choose to limit the number of topics, putting articles not corresponding to a topic in an "other" pile.
+I developed an iterative procedure to do just this by discarding articles assigned to a large number of topics.
 The approach gives reasonable results, evaluated either by coherence and perplexity scores or by manual inspection of the resulting topic - document correspondence.

 ## Data